 The Actual Process

 Let me make some comments about how I actually review applications.
 Please understand that I offer this information for general interest only -- in the spirit of being transparent and helpful.
 Step 1: Once received by the Graduate College, all complete applications are reviewed by a subcommittee of the clinical faculty for information such as numerical data, listed faculty of interest, and research experience.
 Step 2: I review all applicants who specifically list my lab in their personal statements.
 I first examine numerical data, including undergraduate GPA/institution and standardized test scores.
 I do not use absolute cut-offs, but obviously look favorably on applicants with the highest scores.
 For example, applicants whose GRE scores are below the 50th percentile are less likely to compete successfully given how many of the applicants are scoring above the 80th percentile, but again, this is not absolute.
 Next, I read personal statements and letters of recommendation to identify the strongest applicants who also show a reasonable fit with respect to the lab's interests.
 Step 3: I compare my list against the other NIU clinical faculty (mainly, Dr. David Valentiner) to determine if there are overlapping candidates.
 Step 4: Via email around mid-January, I invite my top 5 applicants to attend the mid-February Interview Day.
 If an applicant declines to attend, I invite the 6th ranked applicant, and so forth, until I reach 5 students who represent high-quality applicants.
 I will not invite a student whom I believe would not be in a reasonable position to succeed (e.g., based on credentials or fit).
 Step 5: Shortly after the Interview Day, the clinical faculty meet to discuss rankings and make our first line of offers to our top-ranked applicants.
 I typically prefer to do this by phone.
 If that applicant accepts, the remaining applicants are notified and the process concludes.
-If an applicant holding an offer declines, the next-ranked applicant is offered, and so forth, until either the position is filled or all qualified applicants have been offered.
+If an applicant holding an offer declines, the next-ranked applicant is offered, and so forth, until either the position is filled or all qualified applicants have been offered and declined.
 Note that when applicants hold an offer indefinitely, there is nothing I or the other faculty can do until that person makes a decision (at least until April 15th, which is an important APA deadline).
 This is regrettable, but a part of the process.

 As many of you know, this process is a real challenge -- believe me when I say that I remember it well as an applicant in the mid-1990s and know it well as a faculty member.
 The review process generally does not come down to "what is wrong with someone's application" but rather "look at how tremendous these 5-10 applications are."
 I cannot emphasize this point enough.
 I consistently am impressed at how strong our applicants are, from grades to test scores to research and/or clinical experiences to letters of recommendation from some of the most productive labs in the country.
 If you are the 2nd or 3rd or 4th or 5th ranked applicant -- please do not take this as a personal insult.
-It means I think you are a tremendous applicant on a long list of other strong applicants.
+It means I think you are a tremendous applicant on a long list of other tremendous applicants.
 If you ultimately do not find a match in my lab, it may well reflect nothing more than an unfortunately necessary outcome of the process: 25-45 applicants for 1 (or less commonly, 2) slots.
 I sincerely appreciate the time and effort each of you dedicates to applying to our program and to my lab.
 Best wishes for success.